MD Helicopters MD Explorer

 The MD Helicopters MD Explorer is a light twin-engined utility helicopter designed and initially produced by the American rotorcraft specialist McDonnell Douglas Helicopter Systems.
+It was the company's first clean-sheet helicopter to incorporate the NOTAR system, which gave its tail a unique appearance as well as a quieter sound profile in contrast to a traditional tail rotor.

+Development of the helicopter was launched in 1989 under the MDX designation; McDonnell Douglas partnered with Hawker de Havilland of Australia to produce the composite airframes, and was the launch customer for Pratt & Whitney Canada's PW200 turboshaft engine.
+On 18 December 1992, the Explorer's maiden flight took place; the Federal Aviation Administration (FAA) issued certification for the type roughly two years later.

-On 18 December 1992, the maiden flight was conducted, initial certification for the type followed roughly two years later.
-The initial model, the MD 900, was joined by an improved successor, the MD 902, during the late 1990s.
+Further development of the Explorer proceeded.
+During the late 1990s, the initial model, the MD 900, was joined by an improved successor, the MD 902.
+During the 2010s, a refresh of the Explorer led to the adoption of a glass cockpit and fully-digital avionics; a greater proportion of the manufacturing process was taken in-house around this time as well.
 The Explorer is currently produced by MD Helicopters.

-The helicopter is noted for having no tail rotor, using the NOTAR technology instead, giving its tail a unique appearance and quieter sound profile than a more traditional tail rotor.

 Development

 In January 1989, McDonnell Douglas Helicopters officially announced the launch of the Explorer, which it initially referred to as the MDX.
 Amongst other things, the Explorer was the first McDonnell Douglas helicopter to incorporate the NOTAR system from its initial design.
 McDonnell Douglas partnered with Hawker de Havilland of Australia, which handled the manufacturing of the airframes.
 A total of ten prototypes were constructed, seven of which being used for ground-based tests.
 McDonnell Douglas Helicopters became a launch customer for Pratt & Whitney Canada's PW200 turboshaft engines, for which it had an exclusive agreement to power the first 128 Explorers with pairs of PW206As.
 While plans had been mooted to offer the Turbomeca Arrius powerplant as an alternative option, these were subsequently discarded.

 On 18 December 1992, the maiden flight of the Explorer took place, performed by ship #2 (N900MD).
 On 2 December 1994, Federal Aviation Administration (FAA) certification for the Explorer was granted, permitting its use in North America; Joint Aviation Authorities (JAA) certification was received shortly thereafter.
 However, certification of the Explorer's instrument flight rules (IFR) capability was protracted due to technical difficulties with integration; in February 1997, FAA certification for IFR operations was finally received.